 That is not bad at all because you can often get 100,000 points with a credit card sign-up.
 Imagine getting to stay in this great hotel with just you and your husband signing up for a Chase Marriott Bonvoy Credit Card and meeting minimum spend!
 Costa Rica on points is so doable with a couple of signup bonuses!

-There are several other Marriott hotels to stay in the area too, ranging from a category 2-5.
-Indeed, in Costa Rica, you can find 13 Marriott hotels scattered around.
+In Costa Rica, you can find 13 Marriott hotels scattered around several cities.
 I have stayed previously in Tamarindo, a cute little surf town that’s a throwback to the ’60s and I highly recommend it!

 You can find hotels to stay at with points in Costa Rica from all four of my favorite brands:

 Because I have hotel status with Marriott, we got upgraded to a room with a nice view and executive lounge access.